upptime/upptime/README.md

   introTitle: "**Upptime** is the open-source uptime monitor and status page, powered entirely by GitHub."
   introMessage: This is a sample status page which uses **real-time** data from our [Github repository](https://github.com/koj-co/upptime).
 No server required — just GitHub Actions, Issues, and Pages.
 ```

+### Bot commits

+If you want to use a custom GitHub user for commits, you can add the repository secret `GH_PAT` with the Personal Access Token of the user.
+This is optional, and commits with be from [@actions-user](https://github.com/actions-user) if no custom PAT is provided.

 ## 📄 License